List of Charmed characters: Elise Rothman

-Prior to playing Elise, Rothman made her first appearance during the first season, seventh episode "The Fifth Halliwell", as the aunt of a teenage witch.
+Prior to playing Elise, Balding made her first appearance during the first season, seventh episode "The Fourth Sister", as the aunt of a teenage witch.

 Sheila Morris

 Sheila Morris, played by Sandra Prosper, made her first appearance during the season five episode "Centennial Charmed".
-She is the wife of Darryl.
+She is married to Darryl.
 In "Centennial Charmed", the sisters meet Sheila for the first time at Piper's club P3, where together they celebrate Darryl's promotion to lieutenant.
 In the season five episode "Oh My Goddess (Part 1)", it is revealed that Darryl told Sheila about the sisters being witches and she is able to cope with and understand it.
 Sheila eventually becomes frustrated when the sisters keep putting Darryl's life and career in danger by covering for them, and she demands that he stops helping them.
 At the end of season seven, Sheila and Darryl move to the East Coast with their children.